danielrlc/learning-frontend-development/README.md

-# how-to-learn-frontend-dev-skills
-Strategies for learning frontend developer skills
+# How to become a frontend developer